 The Alwun House began its current life as a cultural center for the Garfield Neighborhood and all of Central Phoenix under the auspices of the Alwun House Foundation in 1971.
-The House and Foundation are now in the midst of their 40th Season.
+The House and Foundation is now approaching their 50th Season.
 The House hosts ongoing artistic events and gatherings to serve both the Central Phoenix artistic community as well as the broader Garfield and Central Phoenix neighborhoods.
 As a general gathering space and to support its ongoing artistic activities, the House is also utilized for a wide variety of private gatherings.